x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-mailbox-databases-in-exchange-2013-exchange-2013-help.md

 - Estimated time to complete each procedure: 10 minutes

-- You need to be assigned permissions before you can perform this procedure or procedures.
+- You require permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mailbox databases" entry in the [Recipients Permissions](recipients-permissions-exchange-2013-help.md) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).